 And a certain ruler (who was both rich (verse 23) and young (Matthew 19:20) asked Him, saying, "Good Master, what shall I do to inherit eternal life (be saved forever)?"
 (Luke 18:18, HBFV)

 The man was zealous to know about the Messiah and be saved.
 In addition, even though he was rich, he was not overtly arrogant or self-righteous like the Pharisees or other religious leaders.
-The book of Mark states that the rich man not only ran toward Jesus but also knelt humbly in front of him before asking his question (Mark 10:17)!
+The book of Mark states that the wealthy man not only ran toward Jesus but also knelt humbly in front of him before asking his question (Mark 10:17)!

 Christ's response (which is one proof refuting the silly notion that Jesus came to do away with God's laws) was to tell the rich gentleman he needed to keep the last six of the Ten Commandments (Matthew 19:17 - 19).
 These commandments center on how humans are to treat one another.

 The rich man then stated he had kept these commandments since he was young.
 His character so impressed the Lord that the Bible says he loved him (Mark 10:21).
 Jesus then fully revealed to him what he still lacked in order to be one of his disciples and saved.

 The man kept the letter of God's laws but refused to keep their spiritual intent.
 He had made being rich into an idol or god in his heart, which broke the spiritual intent of the first two commandments (Exodus 20:3 - 6).
 Such idolatry interfered with his relationship with God.
 He loved what the world had to offer more than what Jesus could give him.